kevinfoerster/com.wordsmiths-english.www/content/01_writing services/02_overview.md

 3-Step Process
 : We have adopted a three-step editing process during which we thoroughly review your work while maintaining an active dialogue with you.

-  This process will result in an improved version of your work that retains your personal or professional writing style.
+  > This process will result in an improved version of your work that retains your personal or professional writing style.

-  See also:
+  > See also:
-  > 3-Step Process
+    [>> 3-Step Process] [3_step_process]

 Assistance
 : We assist you as a non-native English speaker with appropriate word choice and phrasing that will improve the fluidity of your text.